tajindersingh161/UTL-task-tajinder/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-Part - 3 ( I have used option 2 (Open Library API) to display the data in the application.
-Unzip the "UTL-Task3" folder and run the index file.
+**Part - 3 ( I have used option 2 (Open Library API) to display the data in the application.
+Unzip the "UTL-Task3" folder and run the index file**.